 Though several follicles begin the maturation process, in most cases only one follicle will emerge as "dominant" and release a mature egg.
 In rare cases, two or more mature eggs might be released, leading to the conception of fraternal twins or triplets.
-The ovaries may also be artificially induced to bring multiple eggs to maturation at once through the administration of hormones, as in preparation for in vitro fertilization.
+The ovaries may also be artificially induced to bring multiple eggs to maturation at once through the administration of hormones, as in preparation for in vitro fertilization (IVF).

 The follicular phase is the part of the menstrual cycle that varies most from woman to woman.
 In some women, the process of egg maturation may take only a few days.
 In others, this process may take over two weeks.
 For an average woman with a menstrual cycle of 28 days, ovulation occurs around day 14 of the cycle.

 A woman can learn on what day she ovulates by observing her body across multiple menstrual periods.
 Generally, the hormones that cause ovulation also cause a rise in body temperature when they are released.
 Cervical mucus also peaks immediately before ovulation, and the position of the cervix may shift as the body prepares for possible pregnancy.
-Today, urine tests for luteinizing hormone are also available, which may provide an additional indicator of whether ovulation is near.
+Urine tests for luteinizing hormone (LH) are also available, which may provide an additional indicator of whether ovulation is near.